 - Depth, from front to back, does not exceed 30 inches (76 cm).

-- Exhibit is NOT attached to the table or to the wall.
+- Exhibit is NOT attached to the table.

 At the CSEF, tables provided will not exceed a height of 36 inches (91 cm).
 Maximum project sizes include all project materials, supports, and demonstrations for the public and judges.

 A student's research notebook may include his/her notes, research paper, background research , etc., but the first section MUST include the following forms in no particular order:

 - Signed CSEF Abstract